-- Create a list of servers to connect to the KVM. - Create a list of user accounts with the type of access each user needs to which ports. - Obtain usernames and passwords with the proper permissions for connected servers to give to the KVM users who will connect to these servers. - Create meaningful aliases to assign to port numbers. - List all the devices that need to be connected to IPDUs and the users who can access them.
+- Create a list of servers to connect to the KVM/net. - Decide whether the servers need to be connected to ports for KVM access, need to have RDP enabled for in-band access, or both. - Create a list of user accounts with the type of access each user needs to which ports. - Obtain usernames and passwords with the proper permissions for connected servers to give to the KVM/net users who will connect to these servers. - Create meaningful aliases to assign to port numbers and in-band Windows Terminal Servers. - List all the devices that need to be connected to IPDUs and the users who can access them.

-During setup of the KVM, the installer connects the desired servers to the ports as planned.
+During setup of the KVM/net, the installer connects the desired servers to the ports as planned.

-During configuration, the KVM administrator does the following, if desired:
+During configuration, the KVM/net administrator does the following, if desired:

-- Assigns aliases to ports to identify the connected servers. - Assigns aliases to IPDUs to identify the location or types of devices being managed. - Creates accounts for users of connected devices.

-- Specifies which ports each user can access and which type of access each can have. - Specifies an authentication method for access to the KVM and to all KVM ports. - Redefines keyboard shortcuts (hot keys) if desired.
+- Assigns aliases to ports to identify the connected servers. - Assigns aliases to IPDUs to identify the location or types of devices being managed. - Creates accounts for users of connected devices. - Specifies which ports each user can access and which type of access each can have. - Specifies an authentication method for access to the KVM/net and to all KVM ports. - Redefines keyboard shortcuts (hot keys) if desired. - Redefines TCP port numbers used for accessing KVM ports, if desired.